JupiterOne-Archives/graph-qualys/docs/jupiterone.md

 # Integration with JupiterOne

+## Qualys + JupiterOne Integration Benefits

+- Visualize Qualys scanners and findings in the JupiterOne graph.
+- Monitor Checkmarx findings within the alerts app.
+- Monitor changes to Checkmarx scanners using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches Qualys scanners to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to reduce the noise of findings.

+## Requirements

+- JupiterOne requires the username and password of a Qualys user that has permission to access to the API.
+JupiterOne also requires the url of the API.
+- You must have permission in JupiterOne to install new integrations.

 ## Setup

 The Qualys API requires usage of a username and password associated with a user.